-When a soldier was wounded in the French and Indian War, his Abenaki companions brought him to the springs to be healed.
+When a soldier was wounded in the French and Indian War, his Abenaki companions brought him to the springs so they could heal him.
 He recovered and later returned to the springs to bottle the water and sell it.
 The Abenakis objected to his profiting from the sacred waters.
 In the fight that followed, the soldier killed an Abenaki man and his baby.
 The baby’s mother put a curse on anyone who tried to profit from the spring.

 Four enterprising businessmen ignored the curse and built successive hotels near the healthful springs.
-The first was built in 1860 and expanded in the 1890s, when it burned to the ground.
+They built the first in 1860 and expanded it in the 1890s, when it burned to the ground.
 A second hotel collapsed into the river.
 A third hotel burned before it was finished, then burned again.
 In 1931, the land around the springs was used as a camp for the Civilian Conservation Corps.
 Today the land is protected from development as an Abenaki sacred site.